 What equipment does my child need in this subject?

-On most occasions students will only need a pen, pencil and rubber.
+On most occasions students will only need a pen, pencil, rubber and their work folder.

 Students are welcomed and encouraged to bring their own instruments in to school to play.
-We have a locked cupboard where students can store these.
+We have a music store where students can store these.